jbatteen/NataPOS/README.md

 ## Natural Abundance Point Of Sale system
 **This is not a working product yet and is undergoing rapid development.
 Don't try to use this code now.**

-Todo 4-29-24: clean up hardware management page, make UNFI-specific section of vendor page with allbid upload settings, implement delivery mode, implement sales and importing sales from LBMX, implement coupons, implement membership, implement unique item barcodes, then can start building the cash register
+Todo 4-29-24: clean up hardware management page, make UNFI-specific section of vendor page with allbid import settings (warehouses are currently hardcoded), implement delivery mode, implement sales and importing sales from LBMX, implement coupons, implement membership, implement unique item barcodes, then can start building the cash register

 This is a point of sale system being written for Natural Abundance Food Co-op, a cooperative grocery store in Aberdeen, South Dakota.
 I'm the IT manager there, and I'm not happy with the available options, commercial or open-source.
 Some of them are fine but too expensive, some of them are inexpensive but difficult to use or lacking in features.
 Our needs are few but specific.